Mirena coil (IUS)

 Two threads are attached to the stem of Mirena and these are the only parts you can feel once the Mirena is in the right position.
 If they are too long and causing any bother after fitting they can be trimmed to a shorter length if wished.

-The Mirena lasts up to five years for birth control but can be removed at any time.
+The Mirena lasts up to 8 years for birth control but can be removed at any time.
 You can assume immediate return to your normal fertility level once it is removed.
 If you have Mirena fitted for contraception at the age of 45 or over it can remain in place (and will still be effective) until the end of menopause or age 55, whichever comes soonest.

 How does it work?